Rehab Centers Bishop, CA

 Alpine Recovery Center

-Alpine Recovery Center is an inpatient addiction rehabilitation center in Bishop, California that is situated in the 93514 zip code.
-It accommodates sexual abuse victims, domestic violence victims and rehab for adult women.
+Alpine Recovery Center is an inpatient addiction treatment facility in Bishop, California that is located in the 93514 zip code.
+It accommodates LGBT, transitional-age young adults and people with HIV or AIDS.

 Address: 375 East Line Street, Bishop, CA 93514 in Inyo County